Sid Millward: Biography

 By 1960, as theatre work dried up in Britain, the band started working regularly at Le Lido nightclub in Paris, and moved to the Stardust Resort and Casino in Las Vegas, run by Moe Dalitz, in 1962.
 They returned to Britain in 1967, before a short stint working in Teheran just before the Six Days War.
 The band then returned to Las Vegas.
 Following several heart attacks, Millward gave up playing the clarinet, and instead "wandered around the stage in tails and spats, waving a baton around rather pointlessly."

 Millward died in 1972, from another heart attack, in a hotel in Carolina, Puerto Rico, during a season performing there.
 He was buried in Puerto Rico after his widow refused to pay for his body to be repatriated.

+After Millward's death, some of the band members continued on into the 1990s as The Nuts & Bolts, often playing on BBC4, the UK vaudeville circuit, and some European and US circuses.